Pearlicia/aws-bootcamp-cruddur-2023/journal/week1.md

  - I included health checks within my Docker Compose file to verify the health of my containerized application.
 This helps monitoring tools and orchestrators determine the state of the application and take appropriate actions if necessary.

-### Install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
+### Install Docker on my local machine and get the same containers running outside of Gitpod / Codespaces
 ![Proof of running containers on local machine](./assets/weekone/running-containers.png)

 ### Launched an EC2 instance that has docker installed, and pulled a container to demonstrate I can run my own docker processes.